ukral/building.map_1920/README.md

 **This GitHub repository provides** supplementary material as followed.

 1. **Codebook**.
-The Codebook specifies the data format, the data fields and comments on the data fields of the datasets BSM_1920.shp and the attribute table BSM_1920_attribute_table.csv, CB_1920.shp and UDB_1920.shp.
-The Codebook also includes an interactive map with the location and geographical scope of the study area.
+The Codebook specifies the data format, the data fields and comments on the data fields of the datasets BSM_1920.shp and the attribute table BSM_1920_attribute_table.csv.
 The Codebook is available in a [PDF version](https://github.com/ukral/building.map_1920/blob/main/Codebook.pdf) for end-users as well as [R Markdown file](Codebook.Rmd) for those who want to use and re-use the Codebook.

 2. **Usage code**.
 The [R Markdown file](Usage_code.Rmd) allows the following to be reproduced.